bradmeyn/trackflix/README.md

 Trackflix is a fullstack web application that allows users to search for movies and save them to various lists.
 I built it as a way to learn Next.js & NextAuth.

+Update:  Planetscale has removed it's free tier, so currently the backend functionality is not working.

 ### Features:

 - Browse, filter, search and sort movies, using the TMDB API